tsostarics/contrastable/README.md

 In-text citations should reference the package and ideally which contrast functions were used to avoid ambiguity.

-BAD: “We sum code our variables (Sostarics 2024)”
+Bad: “We sum code our variables (Sostarics 2024)”

-GOOD: “We use the `sum_code()` function from the contrastable package (Sostarics 2024) for our variables.”
+Good: “We use the `sum_code()` function from the contrastable package (Sostarics 2024) for our variables.”

+Also good: “We sum code our variable (reference level -1, comparisons +1).
+All contrasts are set using the contrastable package (Sostarics 2024).” (point here is to remove ambiguity of “sum code” using the specific numbers)

 Other examples: